briantanabe/project-log/projects/Sour Candy.md

 ## The Google Facts on Cornstarch
 I said I would give Claire's method more weight, but given that Sour Patch Kids use cornstarch, I want to give that a try as well.

 **Cornstarch:** Cornstarch thickens solutions through the process of starch gelatinization.
 When cornstarch is heated in water, the water fills the cornstarch molecule, swelling it.
-Under heat and in the presence of water, the amylopectin in cornstarch will decrystalize,
+Under heat and in the presence of water, the amylopectin chains in cornstarch will dissolve.
+Soon, the granule dissolves as the amylopectin is released into the water. ([Wiki](https://en.wikipedia.org/wiki/Corn_starch)[pedia](https://en.wikipedia.org/wiki/Starch_gelatinization))

 ## Strategy
 Based on the different recipes, I think I want to try three approaches: a corn starch setting test (used in real Sour Patch Kids), a pectin based approach, and the BA gelatin-pectin combo approach.
 While I don't have corn syrup on hand, my hope is sugar will suffice for this first test.
 Additionally, I'll be testing a single flavor to compare texture and get the pH right.